alexandertolchinsky/erpaero/README.md

 ## About The Project
-This is a test task from the company Horns and Hooves LLC
+This is a test task from the company ERP.AERO

 ## Getting Started
 ### Installation